-The Audit Committee is responsible for (a) the hiring, oversight and compensation of the independent public accountants that audit the Company's financial statements, (b) monitoring the effectiveness of the Company's internal financial and accounting organization and controls and financial reporting, and (c) reviewing management policies relating to risk assessment and risk management.
+The Audit Committee is responsible for, among other things, (a) the hiring, oversight and compensation of the independent public accountants that audit the Company's financial statements, (b) monitoring the effectiveness of the Company's internal financial and accounting organization and controls and financial reporting, (c) reviewing management policies relating to risk assessment and risk management, and (d) overseeing the adequacy and effectiveness of the Company's internal controls, policies and procedures regarding cybersecurity, information security and data protection.

-The Compensation and Management Development Committee (a) reviews and determines salaries and other matters relating to compensation of the executive officers of the Company, (b) reviews the Company's overall compensation policies and practices for all employees with a view to determining whether aspects thereof may be reasonably likely to have a material adverse effect on the Company, (c) administers the Company's equity incentive plans, including the review and granting of equity awards to eligible employees under the Company's existing equity incentive plans, (d) reviews the performance, training and development of Company management in achieving corporate goals and objectives, and (e) oversees the Company's management succession planning.
+The Compensation and Management Development Committee, among other things, (a) reviews and determines salaries and other matters relating to compensation of the executive officers of the Company, (b) reviews the Company's overall compensation policies and practices for all employees with a view to determining whether aspects thereof may be reasonably likely to have a material adverse effect on the Company, (c) administers the Company's equity incentive plans, including the review and granting of equity awards to eligible employees under the Company's existing equity incentive plans, (d) reviews the performance, training and development of Company management in achieving corporate goals and objectives, and (e) oversees the Company's management succession planning, and (f) oversees the Company's strategies and policies relating to human capital management, including diversity, equity, inclusion and belonging.

-The Nominating and Corporate Governance Committee reviews and reports to the Board on matters of corporate governance and reviews and addresses these Guidelines and recommends revisions as appropriate.
+The Nominating and Corporate Governance Committee reviews and reports to the Board on matters of corporate governance, oversees the Company's commitment to environmental, social and governance matters, and reviews and addresses these Guidelines and recommends revisions as appropriate.
 The Nominating and Corporate Governance Committee reviews all proposals submitted by shareholders for action at the Annual Shareholders' Meeting, and recommends action by the Board with regard to each such proposal.

-The Strategic Planning Committee assists the Board in discharging and performing its oversight role regarding the Company's long term strategic planning, and gives guidance to management in creating the Company's long term strategic plans.
+The Strategic Planning Committee assists the Board in discharging and performing its oversight role regarding the Company's long-term strategic planning, gives guidance to management in creating the Company's long-term strategic plans, and reviews external developments that may affect or impact the Company's strategy, including climate-related issues, such as the transition to alternative energy vehicles.